-6.5.
-In the framework of the risk management policy, Senior Management is the owner of the processes and responsible for risk management, i.e., to identify, assess, measure, control, monitor and report risks, defining methodologies, and ensuring that risk management is consistent with the strategy, the risk policy defined, and the maximum limits approved. management is strengthened from the Strategy Vice-Presidency (Senior Management), creating synergy with two key areas of the organization such as the Strategic Addressing and Sustainability.
+26.5.
+In the framework of the risk management policy, Senior Management is the owner of the processes and responsible for risk management, i.e., to identify, assess, measure, control, monitor and report risks, defining methodologies, and ensuring that risk management is consistent with the strategy, the risk policy defined, and the maximum limits approved.
+YES In the organizational structure, risk management is strengthened from the Strategy Vice- Presidency (Senior Management), since it is highly related to the permanent reflection exercise.
 The corporate website www.isa.co (Section: Our Company Codes and Policies) includes information about the Corporate Control System with the most relevant aspects of risk management, in accordance with Recommendation 26.5.
-26.6.
+2014-01-01 2018-01-29 26.6.
 The Company has a policy of risk delegation, approved by the Board of Directors, which establishes the risk limits that can be managed directly by each Company's level.
-The Board of Directors, through the Board and Government Committee, approved the tolerance limits to risks for the corporate group.
-26.7.
+YES The Board of Directors, through the Board and Government Committee, which complies functions from the country code risks committee, approved the tolerance limits to risks for the corporate group.
+2015-04-23 26.7.
 In Conglomerates, risk management must be at a consolidated level so that it contributes to the cohesion and control of the companies comprising it.
-ISA and its companies give compliance with the Comprehensive Risk Management Policy, through the identification, assessment and implementation on measures for the management of risks to which they are exposed.
-Each company has its own risks map and carries out an assessment of them, from the probability of occurrence and the severity of their consequences on basic resources (financial, human, information and reputation), prioritizing the most relevant for the development of its operations and the achievement of the strategy.
-Likewise, it monitors its status and defines and implements measures to improve its management.
+YES ISA and its companies give compliance with the Comprehensive Risk Management Policy, through the identification, assessment, and implementation on measures for the management of risks to which they are exposed.
+Each company has its own risks map and makes its valuation based on the manual established by the Strategy Vice Presidency to assure the methodological verification.
+Likewise, each company monitors its risks status and defines and implements measures to improve its management.
 Periodically, the companies present advances in their management and the major events that have been executed.
+ISA's Strategy Vice Presidency consolidates and prioritizes the risks events from the companies' maps in a single map.
 In the website and in the annual report, ISA publishes the risks map, the most significant events and the main management measures implemented to mitigate their impact.
+2018-01-29